Stray bullets raise security concerns in Olympic host city Rio

 The number of victims is seen by some as evidence of escalating violence in Brazil's postcard city, which has long struggled with heavily armed drug gangs operating in the favelas, or slums, dotting the surrounding hillsides.

-Local government and Olympic organisers insist that athletes and tourists will be safe when they come for the Games in 2016.
+Local government and Olympic organizers insist that athletes and tourists will be safe when they come for the Games in 2016.

 In recent years Rio has invested heavily to enlarge the police force, particularly in the favelas that for decades were largely beyond the rule of law.